ftaylor-io/mago-tag-monitor/README.md

 ## How It Works

 1. **Screenshot**: Uses Puppeteer to navigate to the website and capture the graph
-2. **Extract Value**: Parses the DOM to find the current "Valor atual" value
+2. **Extract Value**: Downloads and parses CSV data to extract the current Empacotamento value
 3. **Assess**: Compares the value against thresholds to determine status
 4. **Notify**: Sends an email with the screenshot and assessment

 ## Troubleshooting

 ### Value extraction fails
-- The website structure may have changed
+- The CSV download or format may have changed
-- Check `src/extractValue.js` and adjust the DOM selectors
+- Check `src/extractValueFromCsv.js` and verify the CSV structure
-- You may need to inspect the actual page HTML
+- Ensure the website's CSV export functionality is working

 ### Email not sending
 - Verify SendGrid API key is correct and has "Mail Send" permission